Chapter 4 Select Destinations The Middle East & North Africa

-The Arab Republic of Egypt covers a land area of over 1,000,000 km2, approximately the same size as Texas and New Mexico combined, and >95% of the country is desert.
+The Arab Republic of Egypt covers a land area >1,000,000 km2, approximately the same size as Texas and New Mexico combined, and >95% of the country is desert.
 With an estimated 80 million people, Egypt accounts for one-fourth of the Arab world’s population.
 Egypt has long been considered the cradle of civilization and may be the oldest tourist destination on earth.
 Throughout the world, Egypt is synonymous with the legends of the Pharaohs, the Great Pyramids, treasure-laden tombs, and hieroglyphs.
 Millions of travelers visit Egypt each year to see the ancient monuments and timeless river vistas along the Nile Valley.

 A typical visit to Egypt includes arrival in the capital city of Cairo, the largest city in Africa and the Middle East, with a population of over 16 million.
 Considered the “Mother of the World” by Arabs, Cairo today is a modern, cosmopolitan mix of Arab, African, and European influences.
 Travelers generally spend at least a few days in Cairo seeing the Egyptian Antiquities Museum, the Pyramids at Giza, the Citadel and Mosque of Al-Azhar, and Khan al-Khalili bazaar.

 Most travelers include an Upper Nile River cruise as part of their itineraries.
 Nile River cruises are usually 3–7 days, with embarkation in either Luxor or Aswan.
 Riverboats do not sail through Middle Egypt because of security concerns; therefore, most travelers take short domestic flights or trains from Cairo to Luxor or Aswan.
-Approximately 200 large riverboats cruise the Nile, and the average boat accommodates 120 passengers.
+Approximately 200 riverboats cruise the Nile, and the average boat accommodates 120 passengers.
 The largest boats accommodate upwards of 300 passengers; chartered yachts might have just a few cabins.
 Riverboats have a range of accommodations from basic to 5-star luxury, and nights aboard are generally spent cruising from one port to the next.

 Popular among adventure travelers are desert jeep safaris and camel treks to remote oases and spectacular wadis.
 Many travelers start in Cairo or Assyut and follow the “Great Desert Circuit” through 4 oases and the White Desert.